-By contacting a nursing home abuse lawyer at our offices, we can help you determine the steps that need to be taken in potential nursing home abuse cases.
-We know how to handle the appropriate documentation for everything from filing the initial report to the authorities to gathering additional evidence that will be required to prove any type of abuse or negligence case.
+If you or a loved one is experiencing nursing home neglect, you need a supportive advocate.
+You need someone with experience that can effectively handle the appropriate documentation for everything from filing the initial report to the authorities to gathering additional evidence that will be required to prove any type of abuse or negligence case.

-One of the biggest steps that happen during nursing home abuse cases is when your attorneys will inform the nursing home of the allegations.
-By looping the nursing home in on the ongoing case, the home will have a chance to respond or they may attempt to settle.
+One of the biggest steps that happen during nursing home abuse cases is when your nursing home abuse attorney will inform the nursing home of the allegations of elder abuse.

 The Department of Health and Welfare may address grievances with the nursing facility, but the identity of the resident will not be revealed.